Are you looking for an answer to “How To Wear A Pocket Watch?”

 Jeans are popular and are seen as an essential fashion item.
 Jeans usually dress down an outfit, but they can also be dressed up with the right accessories.

-Pocket watches can be kept in a jean pocket.
+Pocket watches can be attached to your belt and kept in a jean pocket.
 This has an advantage as the watch isn’t on show.
 You can tuck it away until needed, keeping it on the discreet side.

 Pocket watches look good in a range of jeans styles, but the one you choose will depend on your unique style.